The Queen's Speech is one of the most traditional and famous rituals of Parliament.

-The ceremony, as it is like today, dates back to 1852.
+The ceremony, as it usually unfolds, dates back to 1852.

-The Queen usually rides in a grand state coach from Buckingham Palace to the House of Lords in Westminster - but not always - last time she came in a car.
+The Queen normally rides in a grand state coach from Buckingham Palace to the House of Lords in Westminster with all sorts of parades and military bands performing.

 When the Queen enters the House of Lords, everyone there stands up.
 Everyone is wearing their smartest robes and finery.

 Next, the Queen takes her place on the throne and says: "My Lords, pray be seated."

-Once this has happened, the Queen's messenger called Black Rod will walk up to the door of the House of Commons, where MPs work, but it will be slammed in his face!
+Once this has happened, the Queen's messenger called Black Rod will walk to the door of the House of Commons, where MPs work, but it will be slammed in his face!

 It might seem a bit rude but it's meant to show that House of Commons is independent.